Terms of service

 5. Digital content: data produced and supplied in digital form;

-6. Continuing performance contract: a contract that provides for the regular supply of goods, services, and/or digital content over a certain period;
+6. Ongoing agreement: an agreement that provides for the regular supply of goods, services and/or digital content over a specified period;

-7. Durable data carrier: any tool — including email — that enables the consumer or trader to store information addressed personally to them in a way that allows future reference or use for a period appropriate to the purpose of the information, and which allows the unchanged reproduction of the stored information;
+7. Durable medium: any tool - including email - that enables the consumer or entrepreneur to store information addressed personally to them in a way that allows future consultation or use for a period appropriate to the purpose for which the information is intended, and which allows unchanged reproduction of the stored information;

-8. Right of withdrawal: the option for the consumer to withdraw from the distance contract within the cooling-off period;
+8. Right of withdrawal: the option for the consumer to cancel the distance contract within the cooling-off period;

-9. Trader: the natural or legal person who offers products, (access to) digital content, and/or services to consumers at a distance;
+9. Entrepreneur: the natural or legal person who offers products, (access to) digital content and/or services to consumers at a distance;

-10. Distance contract: a contract concluded between the trader and the consumer within the framework of an organized system for distance selling of products, digital content, and/or services, whereby, up to and including the moment the contract is concluded, one or more means of distance communication are used exclusively or additionally;
+10. Distance contract: an agreement concluded between the entrepreneur and the consumer within the framework of an organised system for the distance sale of products, digital content and/or services, whereby exclusive or partial use is made of one or more means of distance communication up to and including the conclusion of the agreement;

 11. Model withdrawal form: the European model withdrawal form included in Annex I to these terms and conditions;

-12. Means of distance communication: a means that can be used for concluding a contract without the consumer and the trader being together in the same space at the same time;
+12. Means of distance communication: means that can be used to conclude an agreement without the consumer and entrepreneur having to be together in the same place at the same time;

 LEEZZA